MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/business-outcomes/index.md

 ## Agility Outcomes

 Today’s fast-changing business environment, places a premium on time.
-Time to respond to & drive market change is the fundamental measure of business agility.
+Time to respond to and drive market change is the fundamental measure of business agility.
 View samples of [Agility Outcomes](agility-outcomes.md)

 ## Reach Outcomes